Why and How to Install Bar Ends On A Mountain Bike

 However, that’s only a grain of the truth.
 Most, if not all, bar ends sit on straight handlebars.
 The fact that you can change their position anyhow you deem suitable makes them bar ends popular.
 Curved crafts give riders more versatility because they can vary the positioning of their hands.

 In the early 1990s, as we already indicated, the popularity of bar ends grew by leaps and bounds.
-By the late 1990s, it seemed not many bikers fancied them as much as most did.
+By the late 1990s, it seemed few bikers fancied them as much as most did.
 It coincided with a time in history when rise bars became popular again after being relegated to near forgetfulness.
-Most notably, a bike rarely features the two accessories combined unless you love some weirdo.

 For some, the popularity of bar ends has declined over the years despite their handiness.
 In any case, I would say these accessories are still useful even today.
-Whether you would want to open your chest when riding uphill for a more relaxed pedaling, they are the go-to components for a biker looking for extra fun.
+Whether you want to open your chest when riding uphill for a more relaxed pedaling, they are the go-to components for a biker looking for extra fun.
 Moreover, we don’t always want to limit our choice to what people say.

 There is also a case of modern mountain bikes being more user-friendly.
-We have since gone past an era where getting off saddles for more rigorous pedaling was the norm during competitions.
+We have since passed an era where getting off saddles for more rigorous pedaling was the norm during competitions.
 Today, bikes that have full fork suspension are handier than old versions.
 All you need to do is sit and cycle uphill with little effort.

-The popularity of bar ends, then and now-is also because of their non-cycling roles.
+The popularity of bar ends, then and now-is also, because of their non-cycling roles.
 Take, for example, a situation where you want to take off bike tires.
 After flipping your bicycle, you notice that these accessories help protect other components, like the speedometer, from being knocked off.

 Safety Concerns regarding the use of bar ends